 - late pick-up or return of equipment without notification or approval (See Section Five ~ Equipment Resources)

-- eating, drinking or smoking in designated areas of the facility
+- eating and drinking in prohibited areas of the facility

 - failure to clean up after using facilities